 Peulah For Shabbat Parshat Chukat-balak

 - Another one was about how one kid helped the psycho suicidal kid pick up his books in the hall and made friends with him and the kid who was nuts didn’t kill him self in the end.
 (If you can make that story less violent when you tell it to the kids that would be greatly appreciated.
+It's probably in that book small miracles or chicken soup for the soul)

 - The third story is about the idiot who got locked in the freezer and almost died.
-He said goodnight to the security guard every night so they knew something was up when he didn’t say good night.
+He said goodnight to the security guard every night so they knew something was up when he didn’t say good night. (small miracles or chicken soup)

 - Even though you or the kids may disagree the moral of these stories is not say good morning and good night to people.
 The theme is that Ben Adam l’chavero is ridiculously important and might save your tush when you really need it, like it did for the people in the story.